prisma/prisma-examples/databases/sql-server/README.md

 }
 ```

-> **Note:** You can find the introspected schema with the relation fields renameed in `prisma/schema-introspected-renamed.prisma`.
+> **Note:** You can find the introspected schema with the relation fields renamed in `prisma/schema-introspected-renamed.prisma`.

 ### 7. Generate Prisma Client